cloudamqp/terraform-provider-cloudamqp/docs/data-sources/account_vpcs.md

 ## Example Usage

 Can be used in other resources/data sources when the VPC identifier is unknown, while other attributes are known.
-E.g. find correct VPC from `vpc_name`.
+E.g. find correct VPC using the `name` you gave your VPC.
 Then iterate over VPCs to find the matching one and extract the VPC identifier.

 ```hcl
 provider "cloudamqp" {